Recipe for German Chocolate Cake Using Freshly Milled Flour

 - Preheat oven to 350℉.
 Grease the sides and bottom of 2 round cake pans with coconut oil.
 Then line them with parchment paper.
 Set aside.

-- In a stand mixer with paddle attachment (or large mixing bowl and spoon), combine flour, sugar, cocoa powder, salt, baking soda, and baking powder.
-Stir to combine.
+- In a stand mixer, combine flour, sugar, cocoa powder, salt, baking soda, and baking powder.

 - In a small sauce pan over low heat, melt coconut oil and let it cool slightly.
 In a separate measuring cup, add eggs, melted and cooled coconut oil, milk, and vanilla extract.